christiankral/KeyWordIO/README.md

 The file reading is performed by means of a C function.
 Therefore, the reading of a parameter into Modelica is actually always carried out when a simulation is performed.
 Consequently, the parameters shall not be treated as constant variables in the C code which is going to be compiled.
 The KeyWordIO libray is an alternative implementation to Modelica.Utilites.Examples.readRealParameter, which can be used to perform batch simulations, parameter studies and optimizations.

-The library also supports the reading of a matrixes from CSV files as well as the writing of matrixes into CSV files.
+The library supports the reading of a matrixes from CSV files as well as the writing of matrixes into CSV files.
+The library also demonstrates how to batch parameterize different cases based on the data of 'case CSV' files.
+These 'case CSV' files are CSV data files with header rows and left margin columns.

 # License